KC Claffy: Research and career

 Claffy was promoted to associate research scientist in 1994 and research scientist in 2007.
-In 1996 Claffy founded the Center for Applied Internet Data Analysis (CAIDA) in the supercomputing centre at the University of California, San Diego.
-At the CAIDA Claffy works on internet cartography that characterises the changing nature of Internet topology and Internet traffic dynamics.
+In 1996 Claffy founded the Center for Applied Internet Data Analysis (CAIDA) in the San Diego Supercomputer Center at the University of California, San Diego.
+At CAIDA Claffy works on internet cartography that characterizes the changing nature of Internet topology and Internet traffic dynamics.
 This involves mapping and measuring internet data in an effort to make the internet safer for the general public.
 Claffy is part of the Named Data Networking project.

 In 2015, Claffy shared the IEEE Internet Award with Vern Paxson for "seminal contributions to the field of Internet measurement, including security and network data analysis, and for distinguished leadership in and service to the Internet community by providing open-access data and tools".
 Her work established definitions for the concept of Internet "traffic flows", in which most packets flowing across the Internet are understood to be part of a connection with coherent characteristics, rather than isolated, unconnected messages.

 In 2019, Claffy was inducted into the Internet Hall of Fame for her groundbreaking work in the field of internet measurement and analysis.
 She was awarded an National Science Foundation Convergence Accelerator planning grant to evaluate the feasibility of creating an open knowledge network on the properties of the Internet identifier system.